SuperOfficeDocs/superoffice-docs/docs/en/customer-center/templates.md

 # Customer center templates

-The templates are located inside the *Templates* directory in your SuperOffice install directory.
-Inside this directory, there can be multiple folders, each containing templates for the different customer languages.
-Inside the language directory, there should be only one directory called *customer*, unless you have made any custom directories.
-This is where the templates are stored.
+The templates are located inside the SuperOffice database.
 To edit one, you simply open it in a text editor.

-What the various templates do is described on [Customer Center Configuration][1] page.
+What the various templates do is described in the [Customer Center configuration][1].

 The templates are composed of normal HTML code and some tags that are understood by SuperOffice.
 These tags are marked with the percent symbol.
 For example, %GfxPath%.
 In SuperOffice jargon, these tags are called *parser variables*.
 When accessed through the customer module in SuperOffice, the parser variables are replaced with understandable HTML code.